thindil/steamsky/bin/doc/MODDING.md

 ### General information
 * Default game careers are in *careers.dat* file which is in *data* directory.
-* If you want remove or update any existing career, you can do it in *careers.dat* file in *data* directory or in modification file (better option) add tag `career` with attribute `index` which value will be index of selected career and attribute `action`.
+* If you want to remove or update any existing career, you can do it in *careers.dat* file in *data* directory or in modification file (better option) add tag `career` with attribute `index` which value is index of selected career and attribute `action`.
 Then if you modify an existing career, add changed values.